-If your final bill is actual meter reading we’ll repay your deposit, after we have deducted any sums due to us, within 10 working days of your final bill.
+If your final bill is based on an actual meter reading we’ll repay your deposit, after we have deducted any sums due to us, within 10 working days of your final bill.
 If your final bill is based on an estimated meter reading we may need further information before we can repay your deposit.

-There are a few technical details about your supply that you need to know:
+There are a few technical details about your Supply that you need to know:

 Your electricity may be subject to the variations permitted by the Electricity Supply Regulations 1998.
-This means that while you can expect a consistent supply of electricity, we cannot always guarantee it.
+This means that while you can expect a consistent Supply of electricity, we cannot always guarantee it.

 Your gas is supplied at the pressure laid down in the Network Operator’s code.
-Your gas supply may be interrupted or be of lower quality due to circumstances outside of our control, or the control of the Network Operator.
+Your gas Supply may be interrupted or be of lower quality due to circumstances outside of our control, or the control of the Network Operator.